Dr. Joseph Blankholm

-Joseph Blankholm is Associate Professor of Religious Studies at the University of California, Santa Barbara.
-He is the author of The Secular Paradox: On the Religiosity of the Not Religious (NYU Press 2022), an ethnographic study of organized nonbelievers and secular activists in the United States.
-He has written numerous chapters and articles on secularism, atheism, and the separation of church and state.
+Dr. Joseph Blankholm is Associate Professor of Religious Studies at the University of California, Santa Barbara.
+In addition to many articles and chapters, he is the author of The Secular Paradox: On the Religiosity of the Not Religious (NYU Press 2022), an ethnographic study of organized nonbelievers and secular activists in the United States.
+His next book, under contract with W. W. Norton, is tentatively titled, Not Nothing: Who the Nonreligious Are (and Why They Matter).
+It relies on the latest wave of the Longitudinal Study of Generations, which since 1970 has surveyed and interviewed five generations of 357 families.
+That research was supported by a $2.8m grant from the John Templeton Foundation.
+Blankholm’s next project, on metaphysical spirituality, will be supported by a $1.55m grant from the John Templeton Foundation.

 Religion and Politics, Spirituality, Nonreligion, Atheism, Secularism, Separation of Church and State, Religion in the United States, American Religious History